jasl/vibe_photos_v4/decisions/AI_DECISION_RECORD.md

   3. M3 — Search & Tools (PostgreSQL + pgvector + docker-compose): implement production search/tools on top of PostgreSQL + pgvector and containerize the stack for PC/NAS deployment.
   4. M4 — Learning & Personalization: keep few‑shot learning and feedback loops as the final stage.
 - **Consequences:**
-  - M2 work is centered on improving recognition quality (reducing manual `siglip_labels` maintenance and noisy object labels) while reusing the existing M1 pipeline and SQLite projections.
+- M2 work is centered on improving recognition quality (reducing manual `siglip_labels` maintenance and noisy object labels) while reusing the existing M1 pipeline and SQLite cache tables.
   - Search APIs, UIs, and PostgreSQL/pgvector migration are concentrated in M3, aligning infrastructure work with a clear, user‑visible “Search & Tools” milestone.
   - Documentation and task trackers (AI_TASK_TRACKER, Phase Final docs) treat the new milestone definitions as the source of truth going forward.